Rossstevo/birdle/README.md

 ## What did you make it with?

 I used Vanilla JS.
 I wanted to launch the game quickly so I used vanilla JS.
-React would hae been better but my React de-bugging is not as hot as my JS.
+React would have been better but my React de-bugging is not as hot as my JS.
 This turned out to be a good decision because once the site went live, I needed to do a lot of quick de-bugging
 I am hosting the site on Netlify.

 ## How has it been received?